pbenner/threadpool/README.md

   // jobs are always grouped, get a new group index g1 := pool.NewJobGroup()

-  // add a new job to group g1
+  // add a new job to group g1, if there is only one thread in the pool
+  // (i.e. if pool == ThreadPool{}), the main thread will process this
+  // job immediately
   if err := pool.AddJob(g1, func(pool ThreadPool, erf func() error) error {
     // check if there was an error in one of the other tasks if erf() != nil {